FRC6333/DeepSpace/README.md

 First Robotics Competition Team 6333's code for the 2019 Deep Space game.

-This defines the behaviors of our robot <name not decided> that is its drive train, arm, and claw, along with the vision system.
+This defines the behaviors of our robot <name not decided>.
+That is, its drive train, arm, and claw, along with it's vision system.

 This is written in Java with the First/WPI libraries.